unahouExosite/docs/murano/tutorials/keystore-service.md

 To test your scripts you need to send data to from your device to Murano.
 Here's how to do that:

-1. Create a Product or use an existing one from the Murano portal and note its **product_id**.
+1. Create a Product or use an existing one from the Murano portal and note its product ID.
 2. If you create a new Product, be sure to add it to the Products configuration under the SERVICES tab of the solution.
-3. Define a **resource** to send data under the DEFINITION tab.
+3. Add a resource under the DEFINITION tab.
 For example, you could create a resource of type "string" with alias "message".
-4. Create a device on the DEVICES panel and note its **identity**.
+4. Create a device on the DEVICES panel and note its identity.
 5. Activate the device to get the device key (CIK).
 A simple HTTP request on the provisioning API will do.
 Normally this step is done by a device, but here's how to do that using curl.
 Be sure to substitute the items in brackets with your values.

 ```